Managing mental health:

-World mental health day has just passed, and it has replaced the emphasis on how vital addressing mental health is in our everyday lives.
-Yes, in this article, we will be addressing some tips and advice to take care of your mental health.
-We will also address the individuality of different circumstances.
-We will also be looking at some of the different methods companies, and organisations have used to manage mental health.
-In this article, we will be focusing on the issues relating to social anxiety.
-This is something that has become more prevalent as individuals are starting to return to their offices.
+World Mental Health Day has just passed, and it has replaced the emphasis on how vital addressing mental health is in our everyday lives.
+In this article, we will address tips and advice to take care of your mental health.
+We will also be looking for the particularness of the unique situations.
+We will also be looking at some of the different methods companies and organisations have used in managing mental health.
+In this article, we will be concerned with social anxiety.
+It is something that has become more prevalent as individuals are starting to return to their offices.

 Social anxiety is more about feeling shy or nervous about getting up in front of people and meet/ talk to them for the first time.
 It can affect daily activities, such as work, school and interacting with your family.
 Anxiety is not the same for every individual.
 Instead, it is on a spectrum, and each individual falls under a unique spectrum and can have a combination or a range of different symptoms that affect them.